bigmays/kotlin-jwt/README.md

-A simple jwt project created with kotlin and spring boot 2.
+A simple jwt project created with kotlin, spring boot 2 and docker

 Login, sign up and a test endpoint to test the jwt created

 Spring security is not used

+## How to run
+go to the project's root:

+    docker-compose up

+or simply

+    ./gradlew bootRun

-### Structure
+## Structure

 - UserController: standard rest controller where you can login and sign-up
 - JwtService / UserService: contains logic for jwt and user management